tonethar/IGME-330-Master/notes/HW-ajax-2.md

 - Rename your completed HTML file from last time - from **xhr-get-text.html** to **xhr-get-csv.html**
 - Below is your plain-text data file **pet-names.csv** - it consists of the top-20 most popular pet dog names, followed by the 20-most popular pet cat names
 - **pet-names.csv** contains popular dog and cat pet names on *separate lines*.
 The pet names are separated by commas
-- CSV is a very popular data format that is easily exported from spreadsheet applications such as Excel.
-CSV is the primary data format for sharing scientific data that will analyzed and/or visualized
 - go ahead and create a **data** folder and place the **pet-names.csv** file into it:

 <hr>